cyberark/conjur-service-broker/CONTRIBUTING.md

 1. Push the tag: `git push vx.y.z` (or `git push origin vx.y.z` if you are working from your local machine).

-When releasing a new version of the Service Broker, you will need to include a ZIP file with the release of the repository with all dependencies.
+When releasing a new version of the Service Broker, you will need to upload a ZIP file with the release of the repository with all dependencies.

-1. Verify that `dev/manifest.txt` includes all relevant top-level directories and files.These will be copied into a temporary `pkg` directory used when zipping, to avoid including unnecessary files in our ZIP.
+1. Verify that `dev/manifest.txt` includes all relevant top-level directories and files.
+These will be copied into a temporary `pkg` directory used when zipping, to avoid including unnecessary files in our ZIP.
 1. Run the `./dev/build` script, which will run `bundle pack --all`, which creates a `vendor/cache/` directory with the project dependencies.
 It will also produce a ZIP file of the project which includes this directory.
-1. Attach the ZIP file to the release draft; it will be used to build the VMWare Tanzu tile.
+1. Attach the ZIP file to the release draft; the CI for the VMWare Tanzu Tile will use this artifact.

 ### Tracking Dependencies